Second Story Addition Cost Calculator

 ## Frequently Asked Questions

-**Q: How much does a second story addition cost in 2025?**
+**Q: How much does a second story addition cost per square foot?**

-**Q: Is it cheaper to add a second story or build out?**
+**Q: Is it cheaper to build up or build out?**

 ---